ShoiketDev/job_portal/README.md

 1. Download the source code.
 2. Extract the zip file into localhost and rename the directory "<b>riseuplab</b>".
 3. Then create a database for the project and configure "<b>.env</b>" file.
-4. Then open command prompt form the root directory of the project.
+4. Then open command prompt from the root directory of the project.
 5. Then run the command "<b>php artisan migrate</b>".
 6. Then run the command "<b>php artisan db:seed</b>" once again.
 7. That's it.
 Thank you!